mikependon/RepoDB.NET/pages/tutorials/getting-started-postgresql.md

 }
 ```

-To merge all the records, use the `MergeAll` method instead.
+To merge all the rows, use the `MergeAll` method instead.

 ```csharp
 var people = GetPeople(100);